awsdocs/amazon-aurora-user-guide/doc_source/babelfish-create.md

 You can use the AWS Management Console or the AWS CLI to create an Aurora PostgreSQL cluster with Babelfish\.

+**Note**
+In an Aurora PostgreSQL cluster, the `babelfish_db` database name is reserved for Babelfish\.
+Creating your own "babelfish\_db" database on a Babelfish for Aurora PostgreSQL prevents Aurora from successfully provisioning Babelfish\.

 ## Console<a name="babelfish-create-cluster.console"></a>

 **To create a cluster with Babelfish running with the AWS Management Console**